 Is your RV a lemon?

 A “lemon” is an RV, car, SUV, truck or other vehicle that has never driven right from the beginning.
 Whether it’s due to slow acceleration, faulty brakes or a myriad of other mechanical and electrical problems, these vehicles never function properly no matter how many times you take them in for repairs.
 To determine whether you have a Lemon Law claim, check to see whether your new vehicle is still under the original manufacturer’s warranty.
 If it is, you probably have a claim.
-If you own a used vehicle, then you will need one of three specific warranties to have a Lemon Law claim.
+If you own a used vehicle, you very well still have a claim, provided your vehicle repair visits were covered by the manufacturer’s original warranty or one of three specific warranties.
 These warranties are discussed in greater detail in a separate section below.
 Either way, you need to have made a “reasonable number of attempts” to get your new vehicle repaired before filing a legal claim.
 Find out more in: Do You Have a Lemon?

 A skilled RV lemon lawyer can help